The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Final Module Output** -

--   After reviewing the consumer team's requirement, the producer team has `broken up the application infrastructure in the following modules`:
+-   After reviewing the consumer team's requirement, the producer team has `broken up the application infrastructure into the following modules`:
     -   Network
     -   Web
     -   App